Lily Meadows Trail

 - Steepest grade: Steep to meadows; very steep to lake (30-40% grade)

-- Viewpoints: Several, of Kinbasket Lake, the meadow flowers, the rock mesa, the alpine lake and two waterfalls.
+- Viewpoints: Several: Kinbasket Lake, meadow flowers (in late June/early July), rock mesa, alpine lakes and waterfalls.

 - Geocache points: Unknown